Minority Shareholder Rights

 Employment and the opportunity to earn a salary are judicially recognized as benefits of ownership in a small corporation.
 Will a Court include the fair value of lost wages and employment compensation as factors to be considered in determining the valuation of the shares being purchased by the majority shareholders?

-Most minority shareholders who are also employees believe that the value of their employment wages and compensation should be added to the overall value of their shares.
+Most minority shareholders who are also employees believe that their wages and compensation should be added to the overall value of their shares.
 Is this accurate?

 N.J.S.A 14A:12-7 addresses this position and states in pertinent part: